Parameter-efficient Multi-Task and Multi-Domain Learning using Factorized Tensor Networks: Experiments and Results

 \subsubsection{Transformer-based networks}

 \

 We compared our FTN method with several domain adaptation techniques for supervised image classification.
-Our task is to adapt a pre-trained 12-layer ViT-B-224/32 (CLIP) model obtained from \cite{he2023parameter} to new domains.
+Our task is to adapt a pretrained 12-layer ViT-B-224/32 (CLIP) model obtained from \cite{he2023parameter} to new domains.

-\textbf{Datasets.} We conducted experiments on the CIFAR10 \cite{krizhevsky2009learning}, CIFAR100 \cite{krizhevsky2009learning}, DTD \cite{cimpoi2014describing}, FER2013 \cite{goodfellow2013challenges}, and STL10 \cite{coates2011analysis} classification datasets, using the official dataset splits.
+\textbf{Datasets.} We conducted experiments on the CIFAR10, CIFAR100, DTD, FER2013, and STL10 classification datasets, using the official dataset splits.

-\textbf{Training details.} For all experiments, we set the rank to $R=4$.
+\textbf{Training details.} For all experiments except SVFT \cite{lingam2024svft}, we set the rank to $R=4$.
 We followed a similar hyper-parameter tuning procedure and implementation as outlined in \cite{he2023parameter}, which utilizes grid-search to obtain the optimal learning rate for each dataset.
 We found that $5\times 10^{-6}$ was the optimal learning rate.
 Following the approach in \cite{hu2021lora}, we scaled the low-rank factors by $\frac{\alpha}{R}$, where $\alpha$ is a hyper-parameter, and $R$ is the number of low-rank factors.
 We set $\alpha=10$ and $\alpha=100$ for FTN (Query and Value) and FTN (Output projection), respectively.
 We used a batch size of $64$ and trained for $100$ epochs.
+For SVFT, we used its Plain variant from their codebase to maintain a comparable number of additional parameters and performed hyper-parameter tuning to determine optimal learning rates for a fair comparison.